Petrol prices to fall further for Christmas - analyst

 The kiwi dollar has also bounced back - up about 7 per cent since the start of October.

-AA has welcomed the drop saying it couldn't come at a better time when more Kiwis traditionally hopped in their cars and heading away during the traditional summer holiday period.
+AA has welcomed the drop saying it couldn't come at a better time when more Kiwis traditionally hopped in their cars and headed away during the traditional summer holiday period.

-AA principal adviser Mark Stockdale said, although it was hard to predict, if it followed the same trend of previous years then it was possible that the price could fall below $2 during the summer months.
+AA principal adviser Mark Stockdale said, although it was hard to predict, if petrol prices followed the same trend of previous years then it was possible that the price could fall below $2 during the summer months.

 "The cycle that we've seen means the commodity prices are lower during our summer and higher during our winter and that's kind of what we are now seeing."